 NOTE: Artists cannot be added on their own, the artist is added when a release containing their name is entered to the Database.
 Please make sure to review our Database Guideline 2.
 Artist for more information regarding the artist field on the Submission Form.

 18.1.
 Enter the real name of the artist here, if it is known.
 Please do not add aliases or nicknames in this field.
 Do not use this field to list the members of a group, please use the 'In Groups' feature on each individual members page to list the group members.
 Stating the official name of a group is acceptable.
 If the artist changed their name due to marriage, please enter this as "Married Name née Birth Name".

-- Lists of labels, releases, aliases or groups (these can all go into the database via release submissions and Alias / In Groups updates)
+- Lists of labels, releases, aliases or groups (these can all go into the Database via release submissions and Alias / In Groups updates); or

 18.3.1.
-For the submission of artist URLs.
+For the submission of artist sites.
 Only add full URLs with the http:// prefix to this field.
 Do not add any auxiliary text.

 18.4.2.
 If the name is simply a variation or abbreviation, don't use aliases, but instead use the Artist Name Variation function.

 18.4.3.
 When adding and deleting aliases you only need to do one update: Add alias ArtistTwo to ArtistOne and ArtistOne will automatically be listed as an alias of ArtistTwo.
 Multiple aliases will automatically be linked to each other in the same update.

 18.5.1.
 This field is used to list the groups the artist is (or was) a member of.
 There is no way to add a member to a group from the group's page.
 You must go to each member's page and add them to the group.